How can we help you?

 2.Select the desired element from the list using the mouse or the keyboard:

-Select the element line using the ↓ and ↑ keys and press enter Enter.
+Select the element line with the ↓ and ↑ keys and press enter Enter.

 The selected element will be added to the formula.